itrust-consulting/trespass-vm-enduser/README.md

 IPADDRESS       interactor.trespass.eu
 IPADDRESS       redmine.trespass.eu
 IPADDRESS       tkblogs.trespass.eu
+1. Log-on to the machine console (pay attention to the keyboard which is set to swiss french, you can change it as explained in **Change Keyboard mapping** section.
+Switch to root with sudo su (enter same session password), edit /home/trespass/trespass-docker/fe.env file with **nano /home/trespass/trespass-docker/fe.env**, and modify following environment variables for email and recaptcha:
+RECAPTCHA_KEY=**CAN BE LEFT EMPTY, IN THIS CASE RECAPTCHA IS DISABLED ON REGISTRATION.
+ACTIVATING RECAPTCHA (i.e. PUTTING A KEY) REQUIRES TO CHANGES THE DNS NAME OF FRONT-END.
+SEE XXX SECTION**
+SMTP_HOST=
+SMTP_PORT=
+SMTP_USERNAME=
+SMTP_PASSWORD=
+SMTP_AUTH_ENABLED=**PUT true IF SMTP SERVER MUST CHECK AUTH, false OTHERWISE** SMTP_STARTTLS_ENABLED=**PUT true IF SMTP USES STARTTLS, false OTHERWISE**
+1. Restart services of the platform with following command: **/etc/init.d/startContainers**
 1. You can access the front-end with trespass.eu URL.
 A default user (administrator) has been defined with following credentials:
 Username: trespass
 Password: Tresp@ss1